infinispan/infinispan-kafka/README.md

 }
 ```

-You can then define the following configuration for you Infinispan Sink Connector
+You can then define the following configuration for your Infinispan Sink Connector

 ```txt
 name=InfinispanSinkConnector